tartley/tartley.github.io/posts/til-cryptocurrency-per-transaction-energy-use.md

   6 Megawatts divided by 3k per hour gives an energy use per transaction of 2kW.
 * For equivalent household energy uses, I used [this](https://electricityplans.com/kwh-kilowatt-hour-can-power/) and [this](http://www.wrecc.com/what-uses-watts-in-your-home/).

+Something's not quite right here though.
+The Chia whitepaper estimates 10,000 times better energy efficiency than Bitcoin.
+They probably know how to calculate that better than I do.
+So my figure for Chia is perhaps high?
+I hear the value per transaction will come down as Chia starts handling more transactions, which seems reasonable.
+Perhaps the white paper was referring to that future hypothetical efficiency?

+On the other hand, many of the other cryptocurrencies listed above will become more efficient in the future too (e.g. Bitcoin is in the process of deploying its lightning network, which will reduce per transaction energy use.)
+So I think it's fair to leave the above figures as they are, as a snapshot of current reality.